-To prove these, we will use the result of H.~Levine~\cite{Lev95}.
-For a generic map $f \colon M \to \R^2$ and an oriented simple closed curve $c \subset M$, one can define the {\it projectivized rotation number} $\prot(c)$ to be the mapping degree of
+\cite{Tho55}.
+We consider the case where $m = 2k$, and will use the result of H.~Levine~\cite{Lev95}.
+For a generic map $f \colon M \to \R^2$ on an oriented manifold $M$ and an oriented simple closed curve $C \subset M$, one can define the {\it projectivized rotation number} $\prot(f, C)$ to be the mapping degree of